1) The animals

 Plant foods on the other hand contain antioxidants and a variety of chemicals that protect us against disease

 A vegan diet is even better for your health!
 According to the Academy of Nutrition and Dietetics, vegans are less likely to such as cancer, diabetes, high blood pressure or heart disease.
+Many look for the best CBD oils UK in an attempt to help them manage or avoid certain health conditions too.

 3) The environment: